toddllm/HDMY5/README.md

 2. Capture screenshots of the demo
 3. Record a video of the demo
 4. Save the screenshots and video to the `demos/voxel-engine/` directory

-## GitHub Pages

-The project is hosted on GitHub Pages, providing a live demonstration of the HDMY5 Game Builder.

-### Live Demo

-Visit our live demo site at: [https://toddllm.github.io/HDMY5/](https://toddllm.github.io/HDMY5/)

-### GitHub Pages Automation

-This project includes automation scripts to set up and configure GitHub Pages:

-1. **Setup GitHub Pages**: `./scripts/setup-github-pages.sh`

-   - Creates and configures a GitHub Pages site for the repository
-   - Requires proper GitHub authentication

-2. **Configure Custom Domain**: `./scripts/setup-custom-domain.sh [domain]`
-   - Sets up a custom domain for the GitHub Pages site
-   - Validates the domain and configures DNS settings

-For detailed information about the automation scripts, see [docs/AUTOMATION_SCRIPTS.md](docs/AUTOMATION_SCRIPTS.md).